Blankz1035/Python-FinalProject-DataMining-Visualization/README.md

 ### Data Preparation
 * You should scrum the column "Property Size Description" from the file download.
 This field is redundant due to a large amount of missing data.
-* Save the file with the name :
+* Save the file with the name : PPR_ALL.csv

 Thats it!
 The rest is taken care of.